Duncan Township, Cheboygan County, Michigan

 Duncan Township was a civil township in Cheboygan County in the U.S. state of Michigan.
-It was first established on August 23, 1854.
+It was created on January 29, 1853, and organized on August 23, 1854.
 As the second township in the county, it consisted of all parts east of the Cheboygan River.
 Portions of this township were later incorporated into Benton Township in 1871, and Grant Township in 1879.
 The remnants of Duncan Township were combined with and incorporated into Benton Township on March 7, 1887.